Code-Institute-Submissions/ThomasMSmit-Memory-game_JuneResub/README.md

 * Big thanks to Student care.
 Specificly Alexander, for giving me enough time to finish my project.

 * A **BIG** thank you to Aukje van der Wal for helping me get back on track and showing me how you should tackle a project.

+* A Thank you to Tutor support for helping me fix issues i wasn't able to figure out by myself.